Wellness—Career and Life Skills

 Career and Life Skills resources promote wellness through building and maintaining successful skills for future or current careers, including internships, employment, and financial planning.

-- Internship and Career Services (ICS)—is committed to providing and supporting learning opportunities for self assessment and reflection, experiential education, and career exploration.
-ICS is equally committed to building and sustaining relationships with high integrity employers for the mutual benefit of their organization and Butler students and alumni.
+- Career and Professional Success (CaPS)—is committed to providing and supporting learning opportunities for self assessment and reflection, experiential education, and career exploration.
+CaPS is equally committed to building and sustaining relationships with high integrity employers for the mutual benefit of their organization and Butler students and alumni.

 - Center for Faith and Vocation (CFV)—The Center for Faith and Vocation seeks to provide opportunities for students, faculty, and staff to reflect on their own passions and how to connect the life they lead to a sense of purpose and meaning.
 The CFV also provides paid internships opportunities each semester; information can be found here.